Updated September 21, 2015:

 1. Basis of Loan Amount

-Depende pa rin sa average monthly salary credit mo over the 12-month period before your loan application date.
+Your loan amount still depends on your average monthly salary credit (AMSC) for the 12-month period before your loan application date.

 2. Term of Loan

-Two years pa rin.
-You pay your loan over a period of 24 months.
+Still two years.
+You pay your loan from month to month over a period of 24 months.
+SSS will set the monthly amortization amount.

 3. Interest Rate